 The boundaries of the media industry have expanded and shifted over the years, and the Guild’s membership has followed suit:

-Since the Guild began in 1954, our member base has grown to include not just film, television, and radio writers, but also the creative professionals behind webseries, nonfiction television, digital news, and podcasts.
+Since the Guild began in 1954, our member base has grown to include not just film, television, and radio writers, but also the creative professionals behind webseries, nonfiction television, online media, and podcasts.

 No matter what changes have impacted the media industry, the Guild has always played a central role in fighting for—and winning—better standards for our members.

-Since the Guild’s first digital news organizing victory at Gawker Media in 2015, we’ve seen a wave of media workers joining unions across the industry.
-The Guild has won representation at more than two dozen shops, including Vice, Vox, Salon, Gimlet Media, Huffington Post and Talking Points Memo, covering well over 2,000 digital writers, editors and producers.
+Since the Guild’s first online media organizing victory at Gawker Media in 2015, we’ve seen a wave of media workers joining unions across the industry.
+The Guild has won representation at more than two dozen shops, including Vice, Vox, Salon, Gimlet Media, Huffington Post and Talking Points Memo, covering well over 2,000 online media writers, editors and producers.
 In a time when union density is falling in most industries, the Guild has defied the odds and organized a new industry.

 For the fifth anniversary of the Gawker victory, Stephanie Luce, Professor of Labor Studies and Haley Shaffer, a graduate student in labor studies, both at the CUNY School of Labor and Urban Studies, spoke with union members and Guild staff about the gains the union has won in these five years, and how they continue to fight instability in an ever-changing industry.